CALCIO STORICO = HISTORIC FOOTBALL: Ritual, Rivalry and What Else?

 But whatever else, "Keeping It Real" remains the name of the game, as you drag the cencio on the ground and cram it into the back of your car.

-Nothing is more Florentine than pushing yourself over the top— then once you get there, shrugging your shoulders and saying, "No big deal!"
+Then once you get there, you shrug your shoulders and say, "No big deal!"

 Conversation